G-JWLee/g-jwlee.github.io/index.md

 I'm currently working as an AI researcher at [DeepAuto](https://www.deepauto.ai/).

 ## Research Interests
 My goal is to promote AI democratization by developing resource-efficient multimodal models that makes AI more accessible and interactive for anyone.
-Lowering resource barriers and enhancing language and multimodal understanding will empower diverse groups to contribute to AI development and broaden AI use for individuals.
 - **Multimodal (Vision-Language, Audiovisual, Interleaved modalities):**
 I aim to uncover interactions between modalities and, based on these insights, develop models that understand various multimodal knowledge, leading to more accessible and interactive AI.
 - **Efficiency in data & algorithms (Data selection, Continual learning, Curriculum learning):**